roots/docs/sage/theme-wrapper.md

 After reading through this guide, you will:

 * Understand the Sage Wrapper and recognize how it extends and complements the WordPress template hierarchy.
-* Know what is meant by the DRY Principle, why being DRY bests being WET, and see how most WordPress themes are WET.
+* Know what is meant by the DRY Principle, why being DRY beats being WET, and see how most WordPress themes are WET.
 * Be able to filter the Sage Wrapper and create a new base template for a Custom Post Type.

 ## Template Hierarchy

 WordPress is pretty smart.
 Every time you load up a request it will search for the most relevant template available in your theme and load it.
 This is the [Template Hierarchy](http://codex.wordpress.org/Template_Hierarchy) in action and it enables us to easily customize the appearance of our sites.

 Want to customize a specific page named "About"?
 Just copy `page.php`, to `page-about.php` and edit away to your heart's content.
 You only need to look at the success of WordPress to realize that this system works because of its simplicity and accessibility.
 But it doesn't work perfectly.

 To prevent each new template from having a duplicate header, footer and sidebar, WordPress encourages you to separate that code into other templates and include them with the `get_header()`, `get_footer()` and `get_sidebar()` functions (all of which are based on [`get_template_part`](http://codex.wordpress.org/Function_Reference/get_template_part)).
 Whilst this makes your code more manageable, with only one edit needed to implement a change across all templates, it still duplicates code that simply doesn't need to be duplicated; the code which calls each of those templates.